ahashemee/New-Messenger/README.md

 ## The Process

-##### **If you'd like to watch a video documenting the process I went through to reach the point I am at now, please use the [link here] (https://youtu.be/R513sGsa6B4).
+##### **If you'd like to watch a video documenting the process I went through to reach the point I am at now, please use the [link here](https://youtu.be/R513sGsa6B4).
 It's super in depth and really interesting, I suggest you take a look at it :)**

+### Citation for Images used in video

+#### Kukhnavets, Pavel.
+“Positive and Negative Effects of Procrastination at Work.”
+Hygger, 4 Mar.
+2021, hygger.io/blog/positive-negative-effects-procrastination-work/.
+OpenClipart-Vectors OpenClipart-Vectors.
+Pixabay, 31 Mar.
+2016, pixabay.com/vectors/cluttered-desk-dirty-education-1295494/.
+OpenIcons.
+Pixabay, 2 Apr.
+2013, pixabay.com/vectors/skiing-ski-run-downhill-speed-99065/.

 ### Motivation